Kellen-Linse/Data-Structs-Algos-and-Interviews/Grokkin/Patterns/Sliding_Window/Notes.md

 const length_of_longest_substring = function(str, k){

   let maxLen = 0,       // The max length of a sub-string
-      maxFreq = 0,      // The highest count of a single character l = 0,            // Points too the left side of the sub-string window charCount = {};   // Map to count the characters within the sub-string
+      maxCount = 0,      // The highest count of a single character l = 0,            // Points too the left side of the sub-string window charCount = {};   // Map to count the characters within the sub-string